 As today’s electronics designs become smaller and more complex, more engineers are relying on surface mount technology.
 After the 1980s, this technology became the preferred PCB assembly technology in electronics manufacturing and hasn’t let up since.

-Most components of the phone in your pocket -- whether it’s an iPhone 11 or a flip phone -- were probably made via surface mount technology (SMT).
+Most components of the phone in your pocket, whether an iPhone 14 or a flip phone, were probably made via surface mount technology (SMT).
 Many of the components in your car or Uber ride today were likely made via SMT assembly.

-So, what is SMT assembly, and why was there a need to create this technology?
+So, what is SMT assembly, and why did this technology need to be created?

 What Is SMT Assembly: The Basics